top of page

 Clearing the dam construction site yielded a truckload of logs we donated to Wood4Good, an area non-profit that provides heating assistance to families in need.

-So far this year they've given away over 140 loads of wood to Vermont families, including to some in Richmond and Huntington.
-If you know someone who might need heating assistance this winter, encourage them to contact the organization at wood4goodvt.org.
+So far they've given away over 140 loads of wood to Vermont families, including to some in Richmond and Huntington.
+If you know someone who might need heating assistance, encourage them to contact the organization at wood4goodvt.org.
 (And thanks to Bob Low for the photo!)

 rIMG_0474_edited.jpg